The modern day myth of clay

 On the Men’s side, there was a time when a big serving, attacking player could reach the pinnacle of ATP and sustain a top ten ranking with very little appetite for, or relative success on, clay courts.
 Andy Roddick – with a Best French Open result of the Fourth Round - fits this profile.

 Underlining the point, Hurkacz recently beat Rafa Nadal, Tomas Etcheverry and Sebastian Baez back-to-back in the recent Rome Masters.
+While any individual result was not wholly unexpected, all are high-level clay courters to the point of specialists.

 Though the WTA is less well known for player court specialisation, there are still comparisons to be made with the current ATP crop.
 Caroline Garcia is a mainstay at the top of the WTA Serve Stats leaderboard, yet since 2022, her win-ratios on both clay and other surfaces (combined) are an identical 62.5%.